mpanunto/WildCAD_Alert_System/README.md

 # WildCAD Alert System
 This system generates email alerts for new smoke checks and wildfires, pulled directly from WildCAD.
+[Here is a briefing video for this product](https://www.youtube.com/watch?v=IzJMHeuVztE).
 Below are the steps to follow for getting things working.

 </br>
 </br>